AL AHAD GROUP

 Then comes the industrial side of the same story.
 On March 25, 2026, the Ministry of Industry and Mineral Resources reported that 161 new industrial licenses were issued in January 2026 and 107 factories began production during the same month.
 Those new licenses represented more than SAR3.14 billion in associated investments and were expected to generate more than 1,419 job opportunities.
 The factories that commenced production represented a further SAR1.11 billion in investment and an estimated 1,437 jobs.

 For employers, the combined implication is significant.
-When logistics routes expand and factories move into production, recruitment demand tends to spread in layers:
+When logistics service paths expand and factories move into production, recruitment demand tends to spread in layers:

 • frontline operational manpower